 The H-1B is an employer-specific working visa for individuals holding “specialty occupation” positions at UMBC.
 The H-1B petition scrutinizes the salary, working conditions, special skills, and educational background needed for the job.
 The employer will also need to attest to compliance with U.S. export control regulations and whether the research pursued by the H-1B worker requires access to technology considered proprietary or confidential.
 To learn more about the Export Control provisions, see the Information page for Visiting Students and Scholars maintained by UMBC’s Vice President for Research.

 International individuals that have other possible immigration statuses with which they can work for UMBC will be advised to use these alternatives first.
-However, if the hiring department or office wishes to pursue H-1b status to benefit the employee, and not out of necessity, this is considered an “elective” H-1b and will be processed by an attorney managed through the IES office.
+However, if the hiring department or office wishes to pursue H-1b status to benefit the employee, and not out of necessity, this is considered an “elective” H-1B and will be processed by an attorney managed through our office.
 The hiring department or office will be responsible for the legal fees.

 - Appointment Letter

 After the position is deemed appropriate for H-1B status, we will email you the next steps.

 New Hire: The new hire will need to begin preparing the H-1B Worksheet and supporting documentation after we complete the preliminary steps.
 They are welcome to be in touch with our office for any questions.

 - Actual Wage Memorandum completed by the contact indicated on the form, to capture comparative salary data

 - Prepare filing fees: $500 Fraud Detection Fee, $460 I-129 filing fee, and if needed, $2,500 Premium Processing Fee.
 These need to be three separate checks, each made out to “Department of Homeland Security.”
 The Premium Processing fee is often, but not always, required.